Richland Storage Packing Tips

 Storing Large Items

 Consider having awkward or heavy pieces such as exercise equipment packed professionally.
-Talk to your storage facility manager or local pack-and-ship store about options.
+Contact us or local pack-and-ship store about options.

 Inventory and Value Items

 As you go, keep an inventory of every item you've packed.
 Ideally, include an estimate of the replacement value of each item you store.
 Consider taking pictures of valuable items.
 These steps will help you make accurate insurance claims in case of unforeseen damage or loss.